-Equity mutual funds (-4.07 percent) witnessed in February their first month of negative returns in 16.
+In February, equity mutual funds (-4.07 percent) witnessed their first month of negative returns in 16.

 This followed the early/mid-month market meltdown that was tagged by many pundits as having entered correction territory (a price decline of at least 10 percent from a recent market high).

 However, year-to-date through to February 28, the average equity fund return (+0.22 percent) was still on the plus side and still up 15 percent for the one-year period.

 For the month of February, Lipper’s Mixed-Asset Funds macro-classification (comprising primarily target-date and target-risk funds) mitigated losses (-2.98 percent) better than its U.S. Diversified Equity Funds (-3.61 percent), Sector Equity Funds (-5.0 percent) and World Equity Funds (-4.43 percent) counterparts.

 In spite of the recent market losses, investors appeared to continue to embrace non-domestic equity funds, injecting US$16.9 billion net into the macro-group in February, while being net redeemers of domestic equity funds (-$34.4 billion).